TanzeelAbbas/Generative-AI/README.md

 # Generative-AI

-This is a collection of resources for learning and using different methods in Generative AI.
-It includes materials for improving the performance of large language models, creating data for better understanding of language syntax, and enhancing AI's ability to generate responses by retrieving relevant information.
+This repository is a collection of advanced Generative Artificial Intelligence (AI) techniques.
+It encompasses materials for fine-tuning Large Language Models (LLMs), syntactic data generation, and Retrieval-Augmented Generation (RAG).
+It is designed to facilitate the exploration and implementation of these techniques in real-world AI applications.
 It's useful for both beginners and experts in AI.